 Three decades after the movie, our experts weigh in on what's changed

-Believe it or not, May 16 will mark 30 years since Tom Cruise and company made fighter pilots – pardon us, naval aviators – the envy of thrill-seekers everywhere.
+Believe it or not, it's been more than 30 years since Tom Cruise and company made fighter pilots – pardon us, naval aviators – the envy of thrill-seekers everywhere.
 Technology has changed.
 Culture has changed.
 And so has the art of war itself.

 Kenny Loggins, thank goodness, has not.